Data Augmentation for Meta-Learning: The Anatomy of Data Augmentation for Meta-Learning

 \subsection{Data Augmentation Techniques}

 For each of the data augmentation modes described above, we try a variety of specific data augmentation techniques.
 Some techniques are only applicable to support, query, and shot modes or solely to the task mode.
 We use an array of standard augmentation techniques as well as CutMix \citep{yun2019cutmix}, MixUp \citep{zhang2017mixup}, and Self-Mix \citep{seo2020self}.
 In the context of the task augmentation mode, we apply these the same way to every image in a class in order to augment the number of classes.
-For example, we use MixUp to create a half dog half truck class where every image is the average of a dog image and a truck image.
+For example, we use MixUp to create a half-dog-half-truck class where every image is the average of a dog image and a truck image.
 We also try combining multiple classes into one class as a task augmentation mode.

-In general, techniques which greatly change the image distribution are better suited for task augmentations while techniques that preserve the image distribution are typically better suited for the support, query, and shot augmentation modes.
-The baseline models we compare to use horizontal flip, random crop, and color jitter augmentation techniques at both the support and query levels since these techniques are prevalent in the literature.
-More details on our pool of augmentation techniques can be found in Appendix \ref{appendix:techniques}.
+In general, techniques that greatly change the image distribution (i.e. a vertical flip, which does not naturally appear in the dataset) are better suited for task augmentations while techniques that preserve the image distribution (e.g., random crops, which produce images that are presumably within the support of the image distribution) are typically better suited for the support, query, and shot augmentation modes.
+The baseline models we compare to use horizontal flip, random crop, and color jitter augmentation techniques at both the support and query levels since this combination is prevalent in the literature.
+More details on our pool of augmentation techniques can be found in Appendix B.